-The resulting divisions run along many lines-of race, religion, ethnicity, nationality, wealth, age, political conviction, and more.
-Most whites avoid news and entertainment options designed for African-Americans.
-Many African-Americans focus largely on options specifically designed for them.
+The resulting divisions run along many lines-of religion, ethnicity, nationality, wealth, age, political conviction, and more.
+People who consider themselves left-of-center make very different selections from those made by people who consider themselves right-of-center.
+Most whites avoid news and entertainment options designed for African Americans.
+Many African Americans focus largely on options specifically designed for them.
 So too with Hispanics.
-With the reduced importance of the general interest magazine and newspaper, and the flowering of individual programming design, different groups make fundamentally different choices.
+With the reduced importance of the general-interest magazine and newspaper and the flowering of individual programming design, different groups make fundamentally different choices.

 The market for news, entertainment, and information has finally been perfected.
 Consumers are able to see exactly what they want.
 When the power to filter is unlimited, people can decide, in advance and with perfect accuracy, what they will and will not encounter.
 They can design something very much like a communications universe of their own choosing.
+And if they have trouble designing it, it can be designed for them, again with perfect accuracy.